baleada/docs/src/prose/logic/classes-overview.md

 ```
 :::

 Class constructors **never** access the DOM internally.
-This ensures that you can construct any class in a server environment, or on the client side before your JavaScript has access to the DOM.
+This ensures that you can construct any class in a server environment, or on the client side before the document is ready.

 :::